CatFish0192/Chick-Fram/README-en.md

 ### Be sure to see me through!
 1. Method 2: You need to install Python and the colorama module in Python
-2. The runtime will automatically create a XJZY.db (sqlite), which is a database file, which will be automatically rebuilt after deletion, and then your archive will run to the recycle bin
+2. The runtime automatically creates a XJZY.db (sqlite), which is a database file that is used to store data.
+Once deleted, it will be automatically rebuilt, and then your save will be gone......

-## Latest version: 2.6